shaishalevss/shaishalevss/README.md

 ### Hey!
-My name is Shai, I'm 26 years old, and I'm a Computer Science Graduate.
+My name is Shai, I'm 27 years old, and I'm a Computer Science Graduate.
-### Currently I'm working at Moon Active as a Mobile QA Engineer.
+### Currently I'm working at SysAid Technologies as a Senior QA Engineer.

 - 🌱 I’m a Python & Flutter programer.
 - 👯 I’m looking to collaborate on App development projects.